-Students must satisfy the following age, english and other requirements:
+Students must satisfy the following age, English and Academic requirements:

 - Age: must be 17 years or over

-- Undertake an LLN test: Learning, reading, writing, oral communication (ACSF Level 2+) and numeracy (ACSF Level 2) are desirable to participate in the course.
+- Undertake LLN and digital numeracy assessment: Learning, reading, writing, oral communication (ACSF Level 2+) and numeracy (ACSF Level 2) are desirable to participate in the cours

 The range of delivery methods may include, but not limited to the following: